khong1127/project-bird-ai/README.md

 ![AI Birding Caption Help](ui_sketches.jpeg)

-Jamie has recently finished his birding session and is working on turning it into a post.
-On the post creation view, Jamie is able to view his trip photos displayed in a carousel view to serve as reference for caption-writing.
-Jamie begins typing a caption: "Saw some birds today, pretty cool".
-Upon reading through it believes his wording is not fluid and engaging enough.
-Seeking help, Jamie taps on the "Get AI Help" button beneath the caption box, which provides 3 alternative caption suggestions that focus on fluidity/grammar/phrasing/tone.
+Jamie has recently finished his birding session and is creating a post.
+On the post creation screen, his photos appear in a carousel to guide caption writing.
+He starts with: *"Saw some birds today, pretty cool,"* but feels that it lacks clarity and engagement.
+Seeking help, Jamie taps on the "Get AI Help" button to receive 3 alternative caption suggestions that improve grammar, phrasing, and tone.
+He selects one -- *"Had a relaxing birdwatching session today — caught sight of some beautiful birds!"* -- then edits some more into: *"Enjoyed a peaceful morning at the wetlands spotting a Great Blue Heron!"* With AI assistance, Jamie moves from a vague draft to a polished caption that better reflects his experience and invites richer engagement from his friends.

-Jamie sifts through these suggestions and likes "Had a relaxing birdwatching session today — caught sight of some beautiful birds!"
-He decides to click on the "Use" button next to that suggestion to quickly replace his draft caption with the suggested caption.
-However, believing that it could benefit from more detail, he edits some more and settles for: "Enjoyed a peaceful morning at the wetlands spotting a Great Blue Heron!"
-With an improved caption in place, Jamie feels more confident that his post will encourage comments and interaction from friends.
-Feeling content, they go ahead and post their images and caption for others to see.
-Later, Jamie’s friends view the post and one comments: "Mornings are the best time to go birding!
-I love all the bird calls you get to hear."
-Jamie replies, "Agreed!
-I plan to go morning birding at a nearby open field next."
-Thanks to AI-assisted captioning, Jamie’s post provides clear context that encourages richer discussion among friends.

 ## How to Run the Application